hostqges/webhooknuker/README.md

-# webhooknuker
+# WEBHOOK NUKER 🌩️

-YOU NEED ADMIN FOR THIS TO WORK AND ADD A BOT TO A SERVER.
+- YOU NEED ADMIN FOR THIS TO WORK AND ADD A BOT TO A SERVER.
+- pip install requests